+INDIANA

+Statute(s) and IND.
+CODE ANN. §§ 16-41-7.5-1 to -14 (West 2022); IND.
+CODE

+regulation(s) Ann. § 35-48-4-8.5 (West 2022)

+Does state allow SSPs by Yes.

+statute/regulation?

+Do any municipalities or Unknown.

+counties within state allow

+or ban SSPs by ordinance

+or regulation?

-INDIANA Statute(s) and IND.
-CODE ANN. §§ 16-41-7.5-1 to -14 (West 2021); IND.
-CODE regulation(s) ANN. § 35-48-4-8.5 (West 2021) Does state allow SSPs by Yes. statute/regulation?
-Do any municipalities or counties within state allow or ban SSPs by ordinance Unknown. or regulation?
-Program components §§ 16-41-7.5-1 to -2 - definitions. § 16-41-7.5-3 - definition of "qualified entity," which means a local health department, a municipality that operates a program within the boundaries of the municipality, a nonprofit organization that operates a program and has been approved by official action to operate the program by the local health department, the executive body of the county, or the legislative body of a municipality for the operation of a program within the boundaries of the municipality. § 16-41-7.5-4 - a qualified entity may operate a program only in a county or municipality where a public health emergency has been declared or a program has been approved under section 5 of this chapter; however, a qualified entity may not operate a program outside of the jurisdictional area of the governmental body that approved the qualified entity. § 16-41-7.5-5 - before a qualified entity may operate a program in a county, the following shall occur: the local health officer or the executive director must declare to the executive body of the county or the legislative body of the municipality that there is an epidemic of hepatitis C or HIV; that the primary mode of transmission of hepatitis C or HIV in the county is through intravenous drug use; that an SSP is medically appropriate as part of a comprehensive public health response; the legislative body of the municipality or the executive body of the county must: conduct a public hearing that allows for public testimony, take official action adopting the declarations under subdivision (1) by the local health officer or the executive director in consideration of the public health for the area and, either approve the operation of the program or submit a request to the state health commissioner; the legislative body of the municipality or the executive body of the municipality or the executive body of the municipality or the executive body of the municipality or the executive body of the state health commissioner; the legislative body of the municipality or the executive body of the county either notifies the state health commissioner of the body's actions under
+Program components §§ 16-41-7.5-1 to -2 - definitions.

+§ 16-41-7.5-3 - definition of "qualified entity," which means a local health department, a municipality that operates a program within the boundaries of the municipality, a nonprofit organization that operates a program and has been approved by official action to operate the program by the local health department, the executive body of the county, or the legislative body of a municipality for the operation of a program within the boundaries of the municipality.

+§ 16-41-7.5-4 - a qualified entity may operate a program only in a county or municipality where a public health emergency has been declared or a program has been approved under section 5 of this chapter; however, a qualified entity may not operate a program outside of the jurisdictional area of the governmental body that approved the qualified entity.

+§ 16-41-7.5-5 - before a qualified entity may operate a program in a county, the following shall occur: the local health officer or the executive director must declare to the executive body of the county or the legislative body of the municipality that there is an epidemic of hepatitis C or HIV; that the primary mode of transmission of hepatitis C or HIV in the county is through intravenous drug use; that an SSP is medically appropriate as part of a comprehensive public health response; the legislative body of the municipality or the executive body of the county must: conduct a public hearing that allows for public testimony, take official action adopting the declarations under subdivision (1) by the local health officer or the executive director in consideration of the public health for the area and, either approve the operation of the program or submit a request to the state health commissioner; the legislative body of the municipality or the executive body of the county either notifies the state health commissioner of the body's actions under